 NEW MEXICO HIGHLANDS UNIVERSITY

-According to U.S. Department of Labor enforcement records, NEW MEXICO HIGHLANDS UNIVERSITY — a education facility located at 810 NATIONAL AVE, LAS VEGAS, NM 87701 — was the subject of a formal OSHA inspection that resulted in 9 citation(s) and cumulative proposed penalties of $76,208.00.
+According to U.S. Department of Labor enforcement records, NEW MEXICO HIGHLANDS UNIVERSITY — a colleges, universities, and professional schools facility located at 810 NATIONAL AVE, LAS VEGAS, NM 87701 — was the subject of a formal OSHA inspection that resulted in 9 citation(s) and cumulative proposed penalties of $76,208.00.
 The inspection case was opened on 2021-10-14.

 Cumulative penalties significantly exceed the national median for OSHA enforcement actions.
 The penalty amount suggests multiple high-gravity citations, indicating conditions that presented a substantial probability of death or serious physical harm to employees.